oracle/docker-images/OracleDatabase/samples/README.md

 # plugpdb
 Example of how to plug an existing PDB into a CDB inside the container.

+# prebuiltdb
+Example of how to create a prebuilt database inside a container.

 # startersetcontainer
 Example of how to add starter set data to the database inside the container.
 Useful for example to setup test environments.